gravitational/teleport/docs/5.0/config-reference.md

         severity: ERROR

     # Configuration for the storage back-end used for the cluster state and the
     # audit log.
 Several back-end types are supported.
-See "High Availability"
+See the "High Availability"
-    # section of this Admin Manual below to learn how to configure DynamoDB,
+    # section of the Admin Manual (https://goteleport.com/teleport/docs/admin-guide/#high-availability)
-    # S3, etcd and other highly available back-ends.
+    # to learn how to configure DynamoDB, S3, etcd and other highly available back-ends.
     storage:
         # By default teleport uses the `data_dir` directory on a local filesystem
         type: dir